-- (1) The procedure for the invitation of competitive bids is as follows: - any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality and/or in any other appropriate manner (which may include an advertisement in the Government Tender Bulletin or the Eportal); and - (b) the information contained in a public advertisement, must include - - (i) subject to subparagraph 2, the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included) or which are of a long term nature, or 14 days in any other case, reckoned from the date on which the advertisement is placed in a newspaper; - (ii) a statement that bids may only be submitted on the bid documentation provided by the municipality; and - (iii) the date, time and venue of any compulsory site meetings or briefing session; - (iv) a statement to the effect that a bid from a prospective bidder who did not attend a prescribed compulsory site meeting or briefing session referred to in subparagraph (iii) will not be considered. - (2) The accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or in any exceptional case where it is impractical or impossible to follow the official procurement process and such fact shall, for auditing purposes, be recorded in the authority to invite bids. - (3) Bids submitted must be sealed and marked in a manner stipulated in the invitation to bid. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies which must reach the accounting officer before the closing time for the receipt of bids on the bid closing date as stipulated in the invitation to bid. - (5) Where the municipality invites expressions of interest or bids for construction works with a value in excess of R200 000, it must publish such invitations on the website of the CIDB. - (6) The municipality must also comply with the applicable provisions of the Standard for Uniformity in Construction Procurement contained in Board Notice No. 86 of 2010 issued by the Construction Industry Development Board insofar as such provisions relate to the invitation of bids. - (7) Bidding documents will be available with prices ranging from R250 till R750 which will cover our expenses to compile them.
+- (1) The procedure for the invitation of competitive bids is as follows: - any invitation to prospective providers to submit bids must be by means of , the website of the municipality, notice boards and advertisement in the Government E-portal); and - (b) the information contained in a public advertisement, must include - - (i) subject to subparagraph 2, the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included) or which are of a long term nature, or 14 days in any other case, reckoned from the date on which the advertisement was placed on the E-portal; - (ii) a statement that bids may only be submitted on the bid documentation provided by the municipality; and - (iii) the date, time and venue of any compulsory site meetings or briefing session; - (iv) a statement to the effect that a bid from a prospective bidder who did not attend a prescribed compulsory site meeting or briefing session referred to in subparagraph (iii) will not be considered. - (2) The accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or in any exceptional case where it is impractical or impossible to follow the official procurement process and such fact shall, for auditing purposes, be recorded in the authority to invite bids. - (3) Bids submitted must be sealed and marked in a manner stipulated in the invitation to bid. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies which must reach the accounting officer before the closing time for the receipt of bids on the bid closing date as stipulated in the invitation to bid. - (4) Where the municipality invites expressions of interest or bids for construction works with a value in excess of R200 000, it must publish such invitations on the website of the CIDB.

+- (6) The municipality must also comply with the applicable provisions of the Standard for Uniformity in Construction Procurement contained in Board Notice No. 86 of 2010 issued by the Construction Industry Development Board insofar as such provisions relate to the invitation of bids. - (7) Bidding documents will be available with prices ranging from R70 to R750 which will cover our expenses to compile them.